carlsonn415/ConcertFinder/README.md

-# Concert Finder
+# LineUp

 ## 🎵 Find Concerts Near You\!

-Concert Finder is a native Android application built with **Kotlin** and **Jetpack Compose**, designed to help you easily discover concerts and events happening in your vicinity.
+LineUp is a native Android application built with **Kotlin** and **Jetpack Compose**, designed to help you easily discover concerts and events happening in your vicinity.
 Whether you're looking for a big arena show or a local band at a small venue, Concert Finder aims to connect you with the music you love.

 ## ✨ Features